 Then Giovanni got another gondolier to help him, because it was a long way and he sweated terrifically in the sun.
 Giovanni was very nice: affectionate, as the Italians are, and quite passionless.
 The Italians are not passionate: passion has deep reserves.
-They are easily moved, and often affectionate, but they rarely have any abiding passion of any sort passion of any sort.
+They are easily moved, and often affectionate, but they rarely have any abiding passion of any sort.